Baxi Boilers: Compare Efficiency, Warranty & Price

-A combi boiler is the most compact, space saving hot water and central heating system available today, which is why it’s also the most popular choice for modern homes.
+A combi boiler is amongst the most compact, space-saving hot water and central heating system available today, which is why it’s one of the most popular choices for modern homes.

-All the clever stuff is included inside, so you don’t need to find space for a cold water expansion tank in the roof or a hot water storage cylinder in the airing cupboard or anywhere else in your home.
-So that’s good news!
+All the clever stuff is included inside, so you don’t need to find space for a cold water expansion cistern in the roof, or a hot water storage cylinder – so that’s good news!

 Benefits of a Baxi Combi boiler

 - Long-term warranties available up to 10 years